Burma: UN warning as death toll soars in Rakhine state

 The UN has warned that Burma's reform programme could be put at risk by continued communal violence in the western state of Rakhine.

 An official said 64 people had been killed in violence this week between local Buddhists and Muslim Rohingyas - revising down figures he gave earlier.
+Thousands of homes have been destroyed as clashes spread across the state.

 This is the first serious outburst of violence since June, when a state of emergency was declared in Rakhine.